 Although conclusive data on the use of adjuvant therapy in patients with stage II/III rectal cancer are lacking, the panel recommends use of FOLFOX or CapeOx as preferred options.
-FLOX, 5-FU/leucovorin, or capecitabine can also be used in this setting.
-5-FU and capecitabine might be especially appropriate in patients who responded to neoadjuvant treatment with 5-FU or capecitabine.
+5-FU/leucovorin or capecitabine can also be used in this setting and might be especially appropriate in patients who responded to neoadjuvant treatment with 5-FU or capecitabine.

 Timing and Duration of Adjuvant Therapy: A 2011 systematic review and meta-analysis of 10 studies involving more than 15,000 patients with colorectal cancer looked at the effect of timing of adjuvant therapy following resection.
 Results of this analysis showed that each 4-week delay in chemotherapy results in a 14% decrease in OS, indicating that adjuvant therapy should be administered as soon as the patient is medically able.
 These results are consistent with other similar analyses.
-324
+These results are consistent with other similar analyses.

-The optimal duration of adjuvant treatment in rectal cancer is still unclear.
-325,326 In the MOSAIC trial, patients with stage II/III colon cancer were treated with 6 months of adjuvant FOLFOX.
-327 The use of a shorter course of adjuvant FOLFOX in rectal cancer (ie, 4 months) is justified when preoperative chemoRT is administered.
+The optimal duration of adjuvant treatment in rectal cancer is still unclear. ^{357,358} In the MOSAIC trial, patients with stage II/III colon cancer were treated with 6 months of adjuvant FOLFOX.
+359 The use of a shorter course of adjuvant FOLFOX in rectal cancer (ie, 4 months) is justified when preoperative chemoRT is administered.